X0lik/LangBot/README.md

-# LangBot - AI Telegram Bot which helps to learn foreign languages
+# LangBot | AI which helps to learn foreign languages
 This code was written for hackathon

 Tools: Telebot, SQLite, YandexAI